CZ3004-Group-13/Image-Recognition/README.md

 - sudo apt-get dist-upgrade
 - sudo apt-get install git

-5. Clone the code from github and enable and run the install script with the following commands: git clone https://github.com/silvanmelchior/RPi_Cam_Web_Interface.git cd RPi_Cam_Web_Interface
+5. Clone the code from GitHub and enable and run the install script with the following commands: git clone https://github.com/silvanmelchior/RPi_Cam_Web_Interface.git cd RPi_Cam_Web_Interface
 6. Lastly, carry on with the installation: ./install.sh